amille90/osticket-prereqs/README.md

 </p>
 <br />
-Step 18:
+Step 18: Upload the osTicket installation file onto your computer.
 <p>

 <img src="https://i.imgur.com/0GYKC6z.png"/>
 </p>
 <p>
-Upload the osTicket installation file onto your computer.

 </p>
 <br />
-Step 19:
+Step 19: Now download and drag the file onto your desktop.
+If you open up the file in file explorer you will see there are multiple files to be installed within that one zip folder.
+The following steps will walkthrough on how to do that.
 <p>
 <img src="https://i.imgur.com/hjaRlgZ.png"/>
 </p>
 <img src="https://i.imgur.com/lSXJAFT.png"/>
 <p>
-Now download and drag the file onto your desktop.
-If you open up the file in file explorer you will see there are multiple files to be installed within that one zip folder.
-The following steps will walkthrough on how to do that.

 </p>
 <br />
-Step 20:
+Step 20: Go to the home menu of the osticket-vm remote desktop and type in Control Panel.
+Click on and open it.
+The control panel is where IIS and CGI will be installed and enabled.
 <p>
 <img src="https://i.imgur.com/YeDJ4Vy.png"/>
 </p>
 <p>
-Go to the home menu of the osticket-vm remote desktop and type in Control Panel.
-Click on and open it.
-The control panel is where IIS and CGI will be installed and enabled.

 </p>
 <br />
-Step 21:
+Step 21: Go to Programs/Uninstall a program.
 <p>
 <img src="https://i.imgur.com/s3POcNt.png"/>
 </p>